The Sickness: Background and recording

 With Draiman on vocals and Donegan on guitar, the two were joined by Mike Wengren on drums and Steve "Fuzz" Kmak on bass.
 Seeking help with the album's production process, the band turned to producer Johnny K, who had gone to high school with Donegan's brother.
 By the time work on the album had started, a bond had already formed and Johnny K had begun working with the band as the producer for their album.
 In an interview with Guitar Edge, Johnny K spoke about the process, saying, "They fought hard to get me to do their record.
 They didn't want to go to L.A. and make a record that wouldn't be any better than their demos.
 I felt that with a budget and time, I could make a record everyone would really like [...]
 I pushed them as hard as I could, and we felt successful before it sold one copy.
 All of that hard work, and the fact that they are such a good band, made it easy for me to get other jobs.
 People liked it and would say, 'Who did the Disturbed album?
 Let's get him.'"

 Recording sessions took place in late 1999, and on March 7, 2000, The Sickness was released; however, the album was not an instant success.
 The lead single from the album, "Stupify", was released in April 2000. "[It] was actually a hard sell at radio," Draiman said.
 "It's not like it shot up.
 They worked it.
 Giant Records at the time, they worked it.
 They pushed it to where it got enough awareness that it did start to chart decently."
 The track addressed themes of racism and discrimination, loosely based on one of Draiman's own experiences.
 It would go on to reach No. 12 on the Mainstream Rock chart and No. 10 on Modern Rock and remains one of their most popular songs.
 It was followed by the singles "Down with the Sickness" in October of the same year, "Voices" the following November, and "The Game" in February 2001.

 Reception

 The album received positive reviews upon release.
 Steve Huey from AllMusic commented "But even if it has a few less-than-compelling moments, The Sickness overall comes off as the work of a band who really doesn't have far to go to achieve total control of its sound and compositional skills, and that makes it a terrific debut album."

 In 2013, Loudwire featured The Sickness in their "Top 25 Debut Hard Rock Albums" list, placing the album at number 24.
 In 2020, it was named one of the 20 best metal albums of 2000 by Metal Hammer magazine.
 In 2021, the album was put on the list of the Revolver magazine "20 Essential Nu-Metal Albums".
+In 2025, Rae Lemeshow-Barooshian of Loudwire included the album in her list of "the top 50 nu-metal albums of all time", ranking it tenth.